 Three types of adrenal cysts are identified:

 *Endothelial cysts are the most common and are simple in nature.
-They have thin walls, a HU<20, no enhancement and T2 hyperintense.
+They have thin walls, a HU<20, no enhancement and are T2 hyperintense.

-*Pseudocysts- usually secondary to a previous insult eg. haemorrhage, infarction.
+*Pseudocysts- are usually secondary to a previous insult eg. haemorrhage, infarction.
 These cysts are complex with thick walls, internal septations, solid components, curvilinear calcification and haemorrhagic products.

 *Parasitic cysts are often secondary to ecchinococcal infection.
 Depending on the stage of disease the cyst can range from simple to a multilocular complex cystic lesion.
-Complex cysts can be difficult to differentiate from more sinister lesions adrenal abscess, cystic metastasis or necrotic adrenal neoplasms.[3]
+Complex cysts can be difficult to differentiate from more sinister lesions such as adrenal abscess, cystic metastasis or necrotic adrenal neoplasms.[3]

 DIAGNOSTIC ALGORITHM